Research computing courses

 In this workshop, which does not require any prior experience in Julia (experience in another language such as R or Python would be ideal), we will start with the basics of Julia's syntax and its packaging system, and then we will look at running Julia in parallel for large-scale problems.

-Introduction to multi-threading and multi-processing in Julia
+Multi-threading and multi-processing in Julia

 Julia is a high-level programming language well suited for scientific computing and data science.
 Just-in-time compilation, among other things, makes Julia really fast yet interactive.
 For heavy computations, Julia supports multi-threaded and multi-process parallelism, both natively and via a number of external packages.
 It also supports memory arrays distributed across multiple processes either on the same or different nodes.
 In this hands-on workshop, we will start with a detailed look at multi-threaded programming in Julia, with many hands-on examples.
 We will next study multi-processing with the Distributed standard library and its large array of tools.
 Finally, we will work with large data structures on multiple processes using DistributedArrays and SharedArrays libraries.
 We will demo parallelization using several problems: a slowly converging series, a Julia set, a linear algebra solver, and an N-body solver.
 We will run examples on a multi-core laptop and an HPC cluster.

-Foundations of parallel programming and the Chapel programming language
+Foundations of parallel programming in Chapel

 This course is a general introduction to the main concepts of parallel programming and the Chapel programming language.
 Chapel is a relatively new language for both shared and distributed-memory programming, with easy-to-use, high-level abstractions for both task and data parallelism that make it ideal for learning parallel programming for a novice HPC user.
 Chapel is incredibly intuitive, striving to merge the ease-of-use of Python and the performance of traditional compiled languages such as C and Fortran.
 Parallel constructs that typically take tens of lines of MPI code can be expressed in only a few lines of Chapel code.
 Chapel is open source and can run on any Unix-like operating system, with hardware support from laptops to large HPC systems.

-Introduction to Machine Learning with PyTorch
+Introduction to deep learning with PyTorch

 This is a full-day workshop introducing the basic principles of machine learning and the first steps with PyTorch.